-Varsity Spirit requires that all school coaches, choreographers, and personnel wishing to access the warmup area, backstage or coaches' box at our competitions have a USA Cheer Coach, STUNT Coach, Dance Coach or Professional Membership.
-Visit usacheer.org/usa-cheer-membership-for-varsity-spirit to learn more and to complete the steps required before your first competition.
+Varsity Spirit requires that all school/recreational coaches, choreographers, and personnel wishing to access the warmup area, backstage or coaches' box at our competitions have a USA Cheer Coach, STUNT Coach, Dance Coach or Professional Membership.
+Visit usacheer.org/usacheer-membership-for-varsity-spirit to learn more and to complete the steps required before your first competition.
+Each registered cheer team/program must have at least one coach with a Cheer Coach membership and must accompany the team at every competition.
+Additional coaches can choose to have either a STUNT Coach, Dance Coach or Professional Membership.
+The USA Cheer General Membership is not an acceptable membership for restricted area access.